Designing the Episode Pass

 Wireframes

-I designed a complete set of high-fidelity wireframes that captured the full Episode Pass journey, from first entry through purchase and reward claiming.
-Each screen was built to prioritize clarity and momentum, ensuring players always understood their current state and next action.
+I designed high-fidelity wireframes covering the Episode Pass journey, from first entry through purchase and reward claiming.
+Each screen prioritized clarity and momentum so players always understood their current state and next action.

-These wireframes became the foundation for engineering implementation and cross-team reviews, aligning UX, art, and Live Ops around a shared, scalable seasonal framework.
+These wireframes guided engineering implementation and cross-team reviews, aligning UX, art, and Live Ops around a consistent seasonal structure.

 The